Hawking radiation from acoustic black holes in relativistic heavy ion collisions: The system

 \section{The system}

-In a general heavy ion collision, two heavy nuclei (like Pb, Au) approach each other along a line, collide and pass through each other in opposite directions.
-The collision may be central, with full overlap of the colliding nuclei or non-central, with partial overlap.
-The colliding nuclei are accelerated to very high speeds and owing to the high energy of collision, a quark gluon plasma (QGP) is formed (or a hadronic system, at low energies).
-After attaining local thermodynamic equilibrium, in the hydrodynamic limit, the plasma behaves as an almost ideal fluid (for ultra-relativistic collisions).
-This {\it ideal fluid} nature of the produced QGP is one of the most important, and surprising, results from these experiments and is deduced from the measurements of elliptic flow in non-central collisions \cite{romatschke2007}.
+In a relativistic heavy ion collision, two heavy nuclei (like Pb, Au) approach each other at relativistic energies, along a line, collide and pass through each other.
+Owing to the high energy of collision, a quark gluon plasma (QGP) is formed (or a hadronic plasma, at low energies), after attaining local thermodynamic equilibrium.
+For ultra-relativistic collisions, the resulting quark gluon plasma (e.g. at RHIC and at LHC) is the most ideal fluid known to exist in nature, with a value of kinematic viscosity ($\nu = \frac{\eta}{s}$, $\eta$ and $s$ being the coefficient of shear viscosity and specific entropy of the plasma respectively), lower than any other known material in nature \cite{romatschke2007}.
+This is one of the most important, and surprising, results from these experiments and is deduced from the measurements of elliptic flow in non-central collisions \cite{romatschke2007}.

-In fact, the resulting quark gluon plasma (e.g. at RHIC and at LHC) is the most ideal fluid known to exist in nature, with a value of kinematic viscosity lower than any other known material in nature \cite{romatschke2007}.
-The plasma initially acquires only a longitudinal velocity from the colliding nuclei and has zero velocity in directions along the transverse plane (transverse to the beam direction).
-At this point, to visualise the scenario, we introduce a laboratory observer whose frame coincides with the centre of mass (CoM) frame of the colliding nuclei and is oriented such that the $z$ axis lies in the longitudinal direction.
-The time of collision is denoted by $t=0$.
+The plasma initially acquires only a longitudinal velocity from the colliding nuclei and has zero transverse velocity (transverse to the beam direction).
+At this point, to visualise the scenario, we introduce a laboratory observer whose frame coincides with the centre of mass (CoM) frame of the colliding nuclei with the $z$ axis along the longitudinal direction.
+The time of collision is taken to be $t=0$.
 Figure \ref{fig:coord} schematically represents the situation at a particular instant of time after collision.
 Initially, the three velocity of the plasma has the form $v^\alpha (t,x,y,z) = (0,0,\pm v^z (t,z))$ where the upper and lower signs denote velocities of the plasma in the right $(z > 0)$ and left ($z< 0$) half spaces respectively. $\lvert v^z \rvert$ ranges from zero at $z=0$ to almost the speed of light close to the receding nuclei.
 Let $\epsilon (t,x,y,z)$ and $p(t,x,y,z)$ be the energy density and pressure of the plasma respectively, related by a barotropic equation of state (EoS) $p \propto \epsilon$ \cite{philipsen2012,borsanyi2010,borsanyi2012,parotto2018,bazavov2017}.